gregorwolf/SAP-NPM-API-collection/apis/hdi/README.md

 const { HDI } = require('@sap/hdi');

 // This credentials object will be directly passed to the @sap/hana-client or hdb client.
-Any options accepted by the @sap/hana-client or hdb clients can be passed. const credentials = {
+Any options accepted by the @sap/hana-client or hdb clients can be passed.
+// Credentials object containing XSA environment variables will be converted to client acceptable options. const credentials = {
     host : <host>,
     port : <port>,